12 Warning Signs Of A Sleep Disorder

 Sleepiness may draw away your concentration from simple tasks.
 For instance, if a friend is speaking with you, it will be difficult to focus on his/her words.

 The tiredness and the sleepy feeling together can interfere with your focus and alertness at tasks.
-This may follow with feeling of distress.
+This may follow by a feeling of distress.
 You will be unable to understand the things happening around you.

 Body pain and tingling could be common, which further may disrupt your attention.